coxtristan/coxtristan/README.md

-# Welcome to my profile
-Here you will find the results of my interest in reverse engineering, tool development, full stack web development, game modding, algorithms, etc.
+Here you will find the results of my interest in reverse engineering, graphics programming, tool development, and game modding.

 ## Current Projects
 - **Black Ops III UI Editor**
-- **Black Ops 1 Tools**: Research and development tools for Call of Duty Black Ops 1.
-Mostly for personal learning on one of my fave games
+- **Black Ops 1 Tools**:  Fun tools for messing around with Call of Duty Black Ops 1
-- **Black Ops 3**: GSC scripting, LUA reverse engineering and scripting, HLSL shader programming, Engine research/reversing